 Microsoft Intune adds further capabilities to mobile device management.
 As a fully-fledged MDM, every aspect of the mobile device can potentially be modified to ensure that a managed device is controlled and secure.
 With unmanaged or personal devices, enhanced policies plus conditional access controls can assure devices only connect to Office 365 services when they are granted the right access and meet the requirements of your security controls.

 Microsoft Intune allows more granular controls such as controlling applications and services directly within the device.
 Creating a new policy for example that can block the “Game Center” within an iOS device is as simple as setting it to restrict in the policy.

-As with any IT solutions, enabling the right components and services is critical to its security.
+As with any IT solution, enabling the right components and services is critical to its security.
 As an organization chooses to migrate to Office 365, a plan for rollout needs creating and implementing.
-As part of this plan, a governance committee controls the implementation of all end user, administration and security features.
+As part of this plan, a governance committee controls the implementation of all end-user, administration and security features.
 This will ensure that only those features that the organization is ready for are implemented.
-Too often companies spend too much time implementing new features, that have nothing to do with Security, which can lead to problems and issues in the event of a data or security breach.
+Too often, companies spend too much time implementing new features, that have nothing to do with Security, which can lead to problems and issues in the event of a data or security breach.